adrido/minetest-mapper-cpp/doc/manual.rst

 	   as world-coordinates, but the dimensions will be interpreted relative to the image.
 I.e. they won't scale with the map.

+	*  If the geometry is specified using an angle and length, and if the length is specified in nodes (e.g. '20n'), the size will scale.
+If the length is specified in pixels (e.g. '20p') or if no unit is specified, then the size will not scale.

 	In practise this means that two identically-sized figures in a full-scale map, may have different sizes after scaling, depending on how their geometry was specified.
 The jury is still out as to whether this is